alicemunsal/dohex/DoHex2.md

 we can start with monolith and split them into microservices programming is organizing thinking with diagrams, bunch of boxes and lines.

-Messaging and scheduling incentives and directing developers to think async and create loosely coupled system.

 organizational project structure
 portable code